Documentation

 Instances For

-Model evaluation: donkey true in a concrete model #
+Model evaluation: the donkey conditional in concrete models #

-A two-element domain where farmer 0 owns and beats donkey 1.
+Positive: a two-element domain where farmer 0 owns and beats donkey 1.
+Negative: a domain where the owning pair goes unbeaten falsifies the conditional.

 Equations